Skip to main content

 The design team is hard at work developing the new application.
 Backfill has been hired to assist with the application development.
 The implementation team meets twice a week to clarify and discuss information to help with FSPT development.

 Carlo Del Frate, the Assistant Director of Academic Affairs IT Services for Information Technology Services, shares, “We have completed all the initial work to manage security and authentication.
-We have also made considerable progress with developing the automated fee remission process and we hope to be able to start testing that aspect of the functionality sometime towards the end of January.”
+We hope to be able to start testing that aspect of the functionality sometime towards the end of January.”

 Project Committees and Groups